 empowerment through employment

 Our belief is that jobs are the vehicle for an individual to move from being a recipient to a contributor in their neighborhood, resulting in long term neighborhood stabilization.
-The goal is that each pathway will lead to permanent employment, either within our social enterprises, partner organizations, or other employers.
+The goal is that program participants pathway will lead to permanent employment, either within our social enterprises, partner organizations, or other employers.

 Board of Directors

 Neighborhood Industries and Fresno Area Hispanic Foundation Come Together to Support Local Restaurant’s Fire Recovery Efforts